emurphy7233/Hackathon-team-4-2020/README.md

 ### Testing

+Throughout the project, testing on the responsiveness and the user interface took place by each collaborator when incorporating a new piece of content.

+The links have all been manually tested to make sure that they reach their destination.

+Once the project content had been completed, we have tested the website on multiple browsers to see if there were any issues.

+A deployment test took place after we had completed the content and uploaded to Github Pages explained in the Deployemnt section.

 ### Bugs

 .theia directory was missing, along with docker file, so replaced these by downloading correct directories and files from CI template and uploaded into Gitpod